Hussien-Sayed/Data-Analysis-projects/medical-appointment-dataset/README.md

 Weither the patient showed to the appointment or not.

 In this project I explore the dataset to find an answer to the following questions:
--Is there a relation between the age or the gendre of the patient and him showing to the appointment?
+1. Is there a relation between the age or the gendre of the patient and him showing to the appointment?
--Does any of the characteristics and problems of the patients like Hypertension affect showing to the appointment?
+2. Does any of the characteristics and problems of the patients like Hypertension affect showing to the appointment?
 Does receiving an sms matter?
--Does the delay between the appointment and the schedule day and the weekday of the appointment affect showing to the appointment?
+3. Does the delay between the appointment and the schedule day and the weekday of the appointment affect showing to the appointment?